 It contains data objects created by Provide Metadata Quality Checks after checking quality of metadata that has been retrieved from the store of NAP Metadata following a scheduled or triggered event.
 The data is timestamp and success of failure (with number of errors found, level of service achieved) of the checks and overall aggregated summary.
 The checks follow the MQA and InQMS methodology, at minimum it is an availability of the urls provided in metadata.

-===========

-TODO:

-- add details of the checks to be performed

 mt_NAP_metadata_search_request

 Date Modified: 14.01.2025 22:46:46, GUID: {F2F9B90C-BD35-4b2a-8DCB-4B8F834C419A}